MarcelaOvando/CogniPACT/homogeneity/README.md

-Overview
+# This folder contains scripts used for analyzing the homogeneity of our brain parcellations.

-This folder contains scripts used for analyzing the homogeneity of brain parcels based on functional data.
-The folder includes:
+The folder contains :

 -Extracting t-values from each parcel from NIfTI files (extract_parcel_timeseries.py)